Utah Admin. Code R315-261-4 - Exclusions

 hazardous secondary material was managed as hazardous waste, the DOT hazard

-class, the name and U.S. EPA ID number, where applicable, for each transporter
+class, the name and U.S. EPA ID number, if applicable, for each transporter

-used, the total amount of hazardous secondary material shipped and the number
+used, the consent numbers that the hazardous secondary material was shipped

 R315-260-42.